Your privacy is important to us. To better protect your privacy we provide this notice explaining our information practices.

 Law Enforcement: We may also disclose PHI, so long as applicable legal requirements are met, for law enforcement purposes.
 These law enforcement purposes include (1) legal processes and otherwise required by law, (2) limited information requests for identification and location purposes, (3) pertaining to victims of a crime, (4) suspicion that death has occurred as a result of criminal conduct, (5) in the event that a crime occurs on the premises of the practice, and (6) medical emergency (not on the practice’s premises) and it is likely that a crime has occurred.

 Research: We may use your de-identified PHI for research purposes.
 We may not disclose your PHI to researchers without your authorization except when a research project meets specific, detailed criteria established by an institutional review board to ensure that the researchers’ protocols will protect the privacy of your PHI.

-Coroners, Funeral Directors, and Organ Donation: We may disclose your PHI to a coroner or medical examiner for identification purposes, determining cause of death, or for the coroner or medical examiner to perform other duties authorized by law.
+Coroners, Medical Examiners, Funeral Directors, and Organ Procurement Organizations: We may disclose your PHI to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties authorized by law.
 We may also disclose such information in reasonable anticipation of death.
 PHI may be used and disclosed for cadaveric organ, eye or tissue donation purposes.

 Criminal Activity: Consistent with applicable federal and state laws, we may disclose your PHI if we believe that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.
 We may also disclose PHI if it is necessary for law enforcement authorities to identify or apprehend an individual.